salmanpaul/salmanpaul/README.md

 <h2 align="left">Hey there! 👋 I'm Salman Saeed Paul</h2> <h3 align="left">🚀 A Backend-Focused Full Stack Engineer based in the vibrant city of Lahore, Pakistan.
 I bring tech ideas to life with robust and scalable solutions that make an impact! 🌐</h3>

-<br>👨‍🎓 Graduated in Computer Science from PUCIT, I've journeyed through multiple roles that shaped my expertise:<br>💼 As an Intern at Systems Limited, I dived into the world of software development and project management, gaining valuable hands-on experience on Azure.<br>🔧 Junior Software Support Specialist at Nakisa — Troubleshooting complex client issues and providing tailored solutions for enterprise-level systems, I sharpened my problem-solving and support skills.<br>💻 Software Engineer at i2c Inc. — Enhanced global payment systems with API integrations, 3DS/VBV, Digital Wallets, and Mobile App Setups, delivering scalable solutions and collaborating with stakeholders like MasterCard, VISA, AMEX, and DISCOVER.<br>🚀 Backend-Focused Full Stack Engineer at Lula Commerce — Led microservice migration, implemented infrastructure monitoring solutions, and managed backend development team to craft distributed systems and drive innovation in cutting-edge e-commerce experiences.<br><br>I'm passionate about building systems that are as elegant as they are effective.
+<br>👨‍🎓 Graduated in Computer Science from PUCIT<br>💼 An Intern at Systems Limited.<br>🔧 Junior Software Support Specialist at Nakisa<br>💻 Software Engineer at i2c Inc.<br>🚀 Backend-Focused Full Stack Engineer at Lula Commerce<br><br>I'm passionate about building systems that are as elegant as they are effective.
 I thrive on transforming challenges into solutions and pushing the boundaries of what's possible with code.<br><br>🔍 Always on the lookout for new opportunities to innovate and collaborate.
-Let's connect and create something amazing together! 🌟
+Let's connect and create something amazing together!🌟

 ###